zacbraddy/Vimspirational/README.md

 1. Add my little git alias scripts to your global git config. `edit-unmerged` opens all unmerged changes in vim, helpful for when you have merge conflicts and you want to open them all to edit them. `add-unmerged` adds all the unmerged files to the staged changes for after you've done the merge. `prune-branches` deletes all local branches that no longer have a remote on the server. `prune-branches-force` does the same thing but deletes the branch even if it has unpushed changes, be careful with that second one!
 1. Install ack from the [chocolatey repo](https://chocolatey.org/packages/ack).
 Note this will automatically install StrawberryPerl, to test this has worked correctly run the comman `perl` in the command line.
 StrawberryPerl adds things to your path variable to make this possible so if running the `perl` command gives you an inoperable command error then close your command window, open a new one and try again.
 If that doesn't work maybe try adding the paths StrawberryPerl added to the system path to your private path?
 Other than that you're on your own.
 1. Install ack.vim via pathogen the command is on [their repo](https://github.com/mileszs/ack.vim)
+1. Install ALE via pathogen, see [their github for details](https://github.com/w0rp/ale)

 ## ConEmu Settings